Chenfeng51/go_shortener/README.md

 3. Open the option of this extension, put more rules in the text area.
 Click save.
 Close it.
 4. On any tab, click on this extension, it will copy the current url, and shorten it if it matches any rules.

+## Writing new rules

+1. Each rule occupies one line in the rule area.
+2. Each rule contains 2 parts separted by a comma(,):  (short link),(long link)
+3. If there is no variable in your rule.
+  1. You can keep the long url as is, but the replacement only works when your url exactly match.
+  2. You can append .* to your long url, so any urls starts with that long url will be replaced to the short url.
+4. If there is variables in your rule.
+  1. In the short url part, always put $1 in the url as a place holder of the variable.
+  2. You can use a capturing group to represent the variable part in the long url.
+  3. If you are not familar with capturing group, you can use {*} to represent the variable part.